Brightlink01/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

-# ALX Software Engineering program bash script
+# ALX Software Engineering program bash script projects

 ## ALX  Program on system Engineering  and deveps

+#### The loop conditions and parsing